 The ileum is the last part of the small intestine, and it helps digest food, as well as absorbing nutrients and water.

 Ileostomies can be temporary or permanent depending on the reason for their requirement.
-According to the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK), ileostomies are the most common type of temporary bowel diversion.
+According to the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK), ileostomies are the

 A colostomy is similar to an ileostomy.
 However, a surgeon will reroute part of a person’s large intestine, which is also known as the colon.